Pouria-MK/_Mar.2024_McCabe-Thiele-and-Ponchon-Savarit-Methods-of-Analysis-of-Distillation-Columns-with-MATLAB/README.md

    - Utility functions and helper scripts

 3. `/DATA`: Stores equilibrium data for binary mixtures
-   - VLE data for various chemical systems
+   - VLE data for various chemical systems from the NIST database
    - Data formatting and preprocessing scripts

 4. `/DOCS`: Documentation and academic materials